When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ3: How do real-world developers perceive these differences, and what factors contribute to them?

-\section{RQ3: How do real-world practitioners perceive these differences, and what factors contribute to them?}
+\section{RQ3: How do real-world developers perceive these differences, and what factors contribute to them?}

-Section 4 presents preliminary findings that reveal the differences in UAV plus LLM integration between academia and industry.
+Section 4 presents preliminary findings that reveal the differences in integrating UAVs with LLMs between researchers' and developers' practices.
 To further explore the potential reasons behind these differences and identify possible solutions to bridge the gap, we conducted an online survey targeting real-world UAV developers.
-The goal was to gain deeper insights into practitioners' perspectives on integrating LLMs into UAV systems, as well as to examine the key obstacles and design choices encountered in this integration process.
+The goal was to gain deeper insights into developers' perspectives on integrating LLMs into UAV systems, as well as to examine the key obstacles and design choices encountered in this integration process.